TeamNewPipe/documentation/docs/07_release_instructions.md

 ## Creating the Pull Request

 - Create a Pull Request (PR) from the new branch you just pushed
-    - If you used the correct branch name you should be able to use this url, after changing the X.X.X: https://github.com/TeamNewPipe/NewPipe/pull/new/release-X.X.X
+    - If you used the correct branch name you should be able to use this URL, after changing the X.X.X: https://github.com/TeamNewPipe/NewPipe/pull/new/release-X.X.X
 - Make sure the PR has `master` as the *base* branch and `release-X.X.X` as the *compare* branch
 - The PR title should be "Release vX.X.X (NEW_VERSION_CODE)"
 - Remove the entire PR template, and instead put these two lines in the description (the `ISSUE_NUMBER` will be replaced later):